eimon96/BlackJack/README.md

 # BlackJack

+IntelliJ IDEA - JDK 14.0.1

 A simplified version of BlackJack in Java.

-IntelliJ IDEA - JDK 14.0.1
+By "simplified" I mean you don't gamble (there is no bet, neither insurance, double, surrender which go along with bet).
+However I'm going to add "split" option in the future.

-I'm going to update it over time.
+I'm going to improve it over time.
+Enjoy xD